Adhesive Converting Blog

 1. DIE CUTTING

-Die cutting refers to the process of cutting flexible materials, often using a die cut tool to push shapes out of material, like a cookie cutter, to increase production efficiency
+Die cutting refers to the process of using a die cut tool to punch shapes out of material, like a cookie cutter, for increased production efficiency.

 There are four primary die cutting types: